EASY GINGERBREAD COOKIES FOR THE HOLIDAYS

-You might remember making gingerbread men cookies with your mom or dad when you were a child as they are fun to decorate.
+You may recall making gingerbread men cookies with your parents when you were a child.

-I’m biased but I still think this is the best gingerbread cookie recipe I’ve ever made or tasted.
-When I make them the plate is empty so I’ll let the results speak for themselves.
+I’m biased but I still think this is the best gingerbread cookies recipe I’ve ever made or tasted.

-I have made a holiday start with the perogies as requested by some of my kids teachers, easy but frugal.
-Next on the list is my sweet mincemeat pies and Christmas cake not forgetting to mention some apple pies too.
+I have made a holiday start with the perogies as requested by some of my kids’ teachers, easy but frugal.

 What is molasses?